 Sometimes pain from those areas cannot be treated any other way.
-An injection will be done to try to reduce the pain.
+An injection can be done to try to reduce the pain.
 It is a very specialized procedure.
-It is done by our pain doctors at the request of other doctors.
+It is done by our pain doctors and our GI doctors at the request of other doctors.

-More than one injection is needed at times, usually a few weeks apart.
+Rarely, more than one injection is needed.
+If so, they are given no closer together than a couple of weeks apart.
 The first injection is with a numbing medicine and a steroid.

 How Are Celiac Plexus Injections Done?

-1. The injections are done either in Interventional Radiology or the operating room.
+The injections are done either in Interventional Radiology or the operating room.
+There are two basic ways to do them.

-5. X-ray machines and a special X-ray dye are used.
+- X-ray machines and a special x-ray dye are used.
 This makes sure the needle and medicine are in the exact right place.

 What Are the Complications of a Celiac Plexus Injection?